Demi-urge/menace_sandbox/README.md

 ``visual_agent_state.json`` when available.
 Database errors encountered during normal operation now trigger the same recovery automatically, so ``--recover-queue`` is rarely necessary.

+These manual tools are mainly useful for troubleshooting when the monitor fails to restart the service.

 Running tasks are automatically requeued when the service starts.
 ``VisualAgentClient`` keeps a local